Ravenworks6/research/reflective-prompts.md

 php, html, java are programmes Im interested in learning because of their website development value but Ive recently become interested in python because of its range of versitility.

 ## What is something kind that someone has done for you?
+My husband is supporting my studying.

 ## If you were describing programming to someone who knows nothing about it, what would you say?
+Programs is a set of instructions to perform a specific task.

 ## Which parts of this course made you feel doubtful of your own innate ability?
+Programming.

 ## What is a fixed mindset?